csjliang/PPR10K/README.md

 ../MATLAB/calculate_metrics.m
 ```

-### Training and Validating the PPR using [Parameter Regression](Parameter_Regression)

 ### Citation
-If you use this dataset and code for your research, please cite our paper.
+If you use this dataset or code for your research, please cite our paper.
 ```
 @inproceedings{park2019SPADE,
   title={PPR10K: A Large-Scale Portrait Photo Retouching Dataset with Human-Region Mask and Group-Level Consistency},